jeremylong/musical-octo-carnival/README.md

 to security, but we are asking them to opt-in just for a notification.

 The best solution would be to make Actions secure by default.
-This could be done by changing the default permission level for GitHub Actions read-only.
+This could be done by changing the default permission level for GitHub Actions to be read-only.
 Making this change would obviously be difficult as it would end up breaking a lot of builds.
 However, the default GitHub Action permissions on all new repositories created should be made read-only.
 In order to do this GitHub